 Q: How can a person report a cyberstalker?

 A: It’s simple!
-If you suspect that you are being stalked online, report it to the authorities.
+If you suspect you are being stalked online, report it to the authorities.
 This will make sure that the stalker cannot harass you anymore.

 Q: Are there any federal laws protecting people from cyberstalking?